 A territory in difficulty, the southwest of Montreal was the birthplace of industrial development in Canada during the second half of the 19th century and was affected harshly by the closure of the Lachine Canal in 1965 in favor of the new St. Lawrence Seaway.
 Employment fell catastrophically from 1967 to 1988, the South-West lost 20,000 industrial jobs.
 The population also decreased from a high of 100,000 residents in 1950 to 69,000 in 1988.

-Revitalization measures, Since its founding in 1989, RESO has been working to set up services that support the desires of people who want to re-enter the labour market as well as consolidate and develop South-West companies in the creation and maintenance of jobs.
+Since its founding in 1989, RESO has been working to develop services that support the need of people who want to re-enter the labour markets as well as consolidate and develop South-West companies in the creation and maintenance of jobs.